simplystats/simplystats.github.io/_posts/2016-12-09-pisa-us-math.md

 the OECD average of 490.
 The US as a whole did not fair nearly as well as MA, and the same discrepancy between math and the other two subjects was present.
-In fact, among the top 30 performing countries ranked by their average of science and reading rankings, the US has, by far, the largest discrepancy between math and the other two subjects tested by PISA.
+In fact, among the top 30 performing countries ranked by their average of science and reading scores, the US has, by far, the largest discrepancy between math and the other two subjects tested by PISA.
 The difference of 27 was substantially greater than the second largest difference,